 Video showing how to remove potentially unwanted browser add-ons:

-Remove Search Results Toolbar from Internet Explorer:
+Remove malicious add-ons from Internet Explorer:

-To change your homepage from the unwanted one to your preferred domain: Click "Tools" (or the gear icon in Internet Explorer 9) select "Internet Options", in the opened window remove the unwanted URL and enter your preferred domain, which will open each time you launch Internet Explorer.
+To change your homepage from the unwanted one to your preferred domain: Click on the "gear" icon (at the top right corner of Internet Explorer) select "Internet Options", in the opened window remove the unwanted URL and enter your preferred domain, which will open each time you launch Internet Explorer.

-Windows XP users: Click "Start", click "Run", in the opened window type "inetcpl.cpl".
-In the opened window click on "Advanced" tab, then click Reset.
+Windows XP users: Click Start, click Run, in the opened window type inetcpl.cpl In the opened window click the Advanced tab, then click Reset.

-Windows Vista and Windows 7 users: Click the Windows logo, in the start search box type "inetcpl.cpl" and click enter.
-In the opened window click on "Advanced" tab, then click Reset.
+Windows Vista and Windows 7 users: Click the Windows logo, in the start search box type inetcpl.cpl and click enter.
+In the opened window click the Advanced tab, then click Reset.

-Remove Search Results Toolbar from Google Chrome:
+Remove malicious extensions from Google Chrome:

-To change your homepage from the unwanted one to you preferred domain - click on the wrench (bars) icon, select "Settings".
+To change your homepage from the unwanted one to you preferred domain - click the Chrome menu icon (at the top right corner of Google Chrome) select "Settings".
 In "On startup" section click "set pages", hover your mouse over the unwanted URL and click the x symbol.
 Now you can add your preferred website as your homepage.